motionsplan/motionsplan-dk-jekyll/_anatomy/deltoideus.md

 ---
-title: "Deltoideus"
+title: "Skuldermuskel"
 latin: Deltoideus
 tags:
   - imagemap
+  - fitnessinstruktør
+  - muskel
 origin:
-  da: Et hoved fra hver side af nederste bageste del af lårbenet.
+  da: Øverste del af skulderbladet og kravebenet
 insertion:
-  da: i akillessenen og fæster på hælbenet.
+  da: Øverst på ydersiden af overarmsknoglen
 function:
   - short: The anterior (or front) fibers of the deltoid muscle flex the arm at the shoulder.
     extended: This means that the anterior fibers of the deltoid muscle move the upper arm upward to the front.